Caron Philadelphia Outpatient Treatment Center

-A licensed therapist trained in substance use disorders conducts a thorough assessment, which includes physical and mental health as well as medical history.
-The therapist meets with the patient (and family members, if appropriate) to discuss a treatment plan based on the results of the assessment.
+A licensed therapist trained in substance use disorders conducts a thorough assessment, that follows criteria laid out by the American Society of Addiction Medicine (ASAM).
+It includes an assessment of physical and mental health, as well as a medical history.
+Based on the results of that assessment, the therapist meets with the patient (and family members, if appropriate) to discuss an individualized treatment plan.

 Individual and Family Counseling

-With the undivided attention that one-on-one sessions with an addiction counselor provide, patients receive support and guidance tailored to their needs.
-The counselor guides the patient as they work through issues related to substance use disorder and any co-occurring disorders that they may be dealing with.
+With the undivided attention that one-on-one sessions with an addiction therapist provide, patients receive support and guidance tailored to their needs.
+The therapist guides the patient as they work through issues related to substance use disorder and any co-occurring disorders that they may be dealing with.
+We use a variety of psychotherapy approaches to best understand, guide, and support our patients.
 The focus and depth that individual counseling offers can help patients build a stronger foundation for lasting recovery.

-Family members can also meet with a counselor to identify, discuss, and address issues related to how they have been impacted by the client’s alcohol or drug use.
+Family members can also meet with a therapist to identify, discuss, and address issues related to how they have been impacted by the client’s alcohol or drug use.

 Family Education and Support